NHOrus/srwq-compilation/episode-04.md

 *I'm merely trying to relieve you of a pointless task, so you can undertake matters of greater concern.
 We require technicians far more than pilots right now, the Tausendfuessler's mech complement is several damaged and needs repair.*

-"But...but you're a computer!!
+"But... but you're a computer!!
 What if you bluescreen, or get a virus, or go crazy and decide to destroy humanity?"

 *Rio, I understand what you're saying, but Ibis is crying.*